 - Keep your luggage inside the bathtub for the duration of your stay.

 - Okay, that’s a hassle.
 Instead, keep your luggage inside sealed plastic bags during your stay.
 Easy peasy!
+These are great and I use them at home for all sorts of storage items!

 - When you return home from your travels, throw your luggage into this heater BEFORE bringing it back inside your house.